Oral hygiene: Braces

 While undertaking the braces treatment, it is recommended to use a small-sized or specialized toothbrush with a soft head to access hard-to-reach areas.
 Brushing after every meal is highly advisable.
 Using a high fluoride toothpaste during treatment can be more effective than using a normal toothpaste.
 Regular flossing is as important as brushing, and helps to remove any plaque build-up, as well as smaller food particles that are stuck in your braces or between your teeth.
 Floss threaders for braces or interdental brushes are also an option.
 Furthermore, fluoride foam (high fluoride concentrations) application by a dentist every 6–8 weeks during treatment, could reduce dental decay.
 However, more research needs to be carried out regarding this.

 Education

-To become a dental hygienist in the US one must attend a college or university that is approved by the Commission on Dental Accreditation and take the National Board Dental Hygiene Examination.
+To become a dental hygienist in the U.S. one must attend a college or university that is approved by the Commission on Dental Accreditation and take the National Board Dental Hygiene Examination.
 There are several degrees one may receive.
 An associate degree after attending community college is the most common and only takes two years to obtain.
 After doing so, one may work in a dental office.
 There is also the option of receiving a bachelor's degree or master's degree if one plans to work in an educational institute either for teaching or research.